strottier93/MMM-RPISecure/README.md

 # MMM-RPISecure
 This is a module for the MagicMirror<sup>2</sup> smart mirror project.

-This module displays home camera security when an event is detected by ESP32 script.
+This module displays home camera security when ESP32 detect doorbell button is press.

 ## Example